 I know I am going to try.

 The last two years at this time I was very intentional about clearing out everything in my life that didn’t feel right for me anymore.
 I started taking steps to simplify my life a few years ago and liked the benefits I began to see.
 Life is too short not to live the best you can, right?

 I think it is something all of us desire.
 I was feeling stressed and had not reached a few goals and had to figure out what was keeping me from reaching them.
-What I did to begin achieving them was nothing earth shattering, but it worked and my 2018 new year goals were met.
-I am going to keep doing it all again in 2019.
+What I did to begin achieving them was nothing earth shattering, but it worked and new year goals last year were met.
+I am going to keep doing it all again this new year.

 How Did I Start Living My Best Life?